mendix/docs/content/en/docs/developerportal/collaborate/team-server/migrate-to-git.md

 {{% alert type="info" %}}

-Only a user with the Scrum master role can migrate an app.
+Only a user with the Scrum Master role can migrate an app.
 For more information, see [App Roles](/developerportal/collaborate/app-roles/).

 {{% /alert %}}

 ## 3 How Migration Works

-If your app is eligible for migration and your team role is Scrum master, you see a notification on possible migration at the top of the **Team Server** screen.
+If your app is eligible for migration and your team role is Scrum Master, you see a notification on possible migration at the top of the **Team Server** screen.
 Click **Migrate to Git** to start migration:

 {{< figure src="/attachments/developerportal/collaborate/team-server/migrate-to-git/migrate-to-git.jpg" >}}